Guide to Letters of Credit

 • Advising bank: This is the bank that informs the seller that the letter of credit has been completed.
 The advising bank is also called the notifying bank.

-• Applicant: The party or the acquirer of products or services who applies for the letter of credit from the bank.
+• Applicant: The party or buyer of products or services who applies for the letter of credit from the bank.

 • Beneficiary: The party, or seller, who will receive payment.
 The seller usually requests a letter of credit to guarantee payment.

 • Confirming bank: The bank that guarantees the payment of the required funds to the seller.
-If a third party is involved, the confirming bank is the bank most familiar to the seller.
+If a third party is involved, the confirming bank is often the seller’s bank.

 • Freight forwarder: A shipping company that provides the transportation documents to the seller.